Low Earth Orbit satellites, fiber-like services

-Low Earth Orbit satellites circle the earth at a distance of about 1000km, your typical satellites are either Geostationary Earth Orbit (GEO) satellites located at a distance of 36,000km .
-Being closer to the earth has its benefits as the latency delay will drop, that is the time it takes for your data to complete a round trip (RTD), going from earth to satellite and back again.
-The GEO latency is of 600miliseconds while LEO will be of 40ms and signal power balance will improve dramatically, whilst will lead to much lower price per Mbps.
-The new LEO satellite “Constellation” will become a game changer for various applications such as Internet browsing, messenger or online chats, Voice over IP (VoIP), gaming, and an essential part if you are conducting High Frequency Trading (HFT).
+Low Earth Orbit satellites circle the earth at a distance of about 1000km, whereas typical VSAT satellites are Geostationary Earth Orbit (GEO) fly at a distance of about 36,000km .
+This lower distance reduces the latency delay tenfold.
+Latency is the time it takes for your data to complete a round trip (RTD), going from earth to satellite and back again.
+GEO latency is around 600 milliseconds (ms) while LEO will be around 60ms and signal power balance will improve dramatically.
+All this leads to much lower price per Mbps and much better internet experience.
+The new LEO satellite constellations will become a game changer for various applications such as Internet browsing, online chatting, Voice over IP (VoIP), gaming and High Frequency Trading (HFT).

 Unmanned Surface Vehicles or USV´s are vessels that operate as remotely controlled systems, but that at a later stage may become completely autonomous systems.
-USV´s generally require robust communications to allow command and control and data handling it to operate the various sensors, such as cameras, radars, samplers, etc .
-The live stream from these sensors provides crucial situational awareness whilst also ensuring that it can conduct its primary activity such as collection of water samples, scanning deep-sea floor-beds or delivering mission payloads.
+USV´s generally require robust communications to allow command and control as well as data handling to operate the various sensors, such as cameras, radars, samplers, etc. The live stream from these sensors provides crucial situational awareness whilst also ensuring it can conduct its primary activity such as collection of water samples, scanning deep-sea floor-beds or delivering mission payloads.

 Remote Control ROV